swarnimstrange/placement-preparation-notes/OS/process & CPU scheduling/ltm, stm and mts.md

 <h3> long-term scheduler (job scheduler) </h3>

--> it takes the processes from creation state and put it into ready state to be executed.
+- it takes the processes from creation state and put it into ready state to be executed.
--> more formally, it selects processes from those submitted by the user and loads them into the memory.
+- more formally, it selects processes from those submitted by the user and loads them into the memory.

 <h3> short-term scheduler (CPU scheduler) </h3>

--> it takes the program from ready state and puts it to the running state using some scheduling algorithms.
+- it takes the program from ready state and puts it to the running state using some scheduling algorithms.
--> ore formally, it selects one of the processes in the memory and allocates the CPU to it.
+- more formally, it selects one of the processes in the memory and allocates the CPU to it.

 <h3> middle-term scheduler </h3>

--> if any process requires to do some I/O operation during its running state then mts removes that prcess from running state to waiting state.
+- if any process requires to do some I/O operation during its running state then mts removes that process from running state to waiting state.
--> removes processes from the memory and from the competition for the CPU, thus reducing the degree of multiprogramming.
+- removes processes from the memory and from the competition for the CPU, thus reducing the degree of multiprogramming.

 <h3> What is the zombie process? </h3>